LEB-EPFL/basic_training/book/src/chapter_intro/learning_outcomes.md

 - The students should know how to perform background subtraction and identify when it is necessary to do so
 - The students should be able to estimate how much brighter the signal is in one fluorescence channel vs. another

-### Measure the degree of fluorescence bleedthrough

-- The students should be able to define what fluorescence bleedthrough is and explain why it is problematic
-- The students should be able to perform the necessary measurements to assess bleedthrough
-- The students should be able to explain what steps one might take to alleviate the effects of bleedthrough

 ## Optics Module

 The purpose of the alignment module is to provide hands-on experience to students and post-docs who will build laboratory setups for fluorescence microscopy.